wavefrontHQ/docs/pages/doc/spans_queries.md

 </tr>
 <tr>
 <td>childrenOnly(<strong>&lt;spansExpression&gt;</strong>)</td>
-<td markdown="span">Limits the set of spans that are matched by **spansExpression** to include only spans that are the child spans of a trace, i.e., filters out root spans. <br>
+<td markdown="span">Limits the set of spans that are matched by **spansExpression** to include only spans that are the child spans of a trace, i.e., no root spans. <br>
 For example: <br>
 `childrenOnly(spans(traceId="5b309723-fb83-4c9c-afb6-f0dc4b2bff13"))`
 </td>